 This is especially notable for professionals working in the audio production side of audiovisual media and entertainment such as film and video games.
-Accordingly, Southern Utah University’s online Master of Music with an Emphasis in Music Technology – Studio Technology Track weaves the history, development and application of electronic music into many of its courses.
+Accordingly, Southern Utah University’s online Master of Music with an Emphasis in Music Technology – Studio Technology Emphasis weaves the history, development and application of electronic music into many of its courses.

 What Is Electronic Music?

 There are many definitions for electronic music.
 But, essentially, electronic music is music made or modified using electronic processing or manipulation.
 The Encyclopedia Britannica elaborates on the broad nature of this definition stating: